Autistic, Authentic, Autonomous

 One of the persistent negative stereotypes is that we are poor at collaboration.
 I am on a mission to demonstrate the opposite.
 Collaboration can take many forms, and different people have different needs and preferences.
 Autistic people learn and play differently, and only have a limited (if any!) interest in competitive social games.
 We communicate and enjoy ourselves by sharing information and knowledge, and not by negotiating social status.

-No serious discussion on the topic of innovation, learning, and collaboration can afford to ignore the relevance of neurodiversity.
+No serious discussion on the topics of cultural evolution, learning, and collaboration can afford to ignore the relevance of neurodiversity and neurodivergence in relation to systemic forms of oppression sanctioned by the false God of Normality.

 Discrimination against Autistic people is comparable to the level of discrimination against LGBTQIA+ people 50 years ago.
 Within such a highly discriminatory cultural environment, many services from the autism industry must be considered unethical, and obtaining a “diagnosis” can be an invitation for potential abuse and exploitation.
-The pathologisation of Autistic ways of being has led to what some critical researchers refer to as the autism industrial complex.
+The pathologisation of Autistic ways of being has led to what Autistic people and critical researchers refer to as the Autism Industrial Complex.

 The following video clip is not about Autistic ways of being, but it offers a visual metaphor for the experiences of Autistic people within the box of cultural expectations that society imposes, and for the journey of finding a home within the Autistic community.